 The student must call the site clinical instructor, or in their absence, the lead technologist, before the shift is to begin at their assigned clinical site.
-A message should also be left on the voice mail of the clinical office, 715/847-2000, Ext.
-54406.
+A message should also be left on the voice mail of the clinical coordinator.
 Failure to do so will result in Responsibility point loss for the radiography clinical course.

 Habitual tardiness and absenteeism (in excess of three per semester) may result in a reduction of the final grade for that clinical course and possible course failure.
 Students are responsible for scheduling missed assignments with the clinical coordinator when they next return to clinical class.
 Students must complete all assigned hours for the course.
-Each hour short will result in loss of responsibility points up to 4.
-In excess of 4 hours short constitutes course failure.
+Each hour short will result in loss of responsibility points up to 8.
+In excess of 8 hours short constitutes course failure.